Candy Ride: 2002: in Argentina

 Candy Ride did not officially race at age two.
 However, he made several starts over sprint distances as short as two furlongs in what is referred to as "country racing" in Argentina.
 His record in these unofficial races is unknown, but helped establish his reputation.
 He went off as the favorite in his first official start at the Hipodromo Argentino on August 9, 2002 in a maiden race over 1,200 meters (roughly 6 furlongs) on the dirt.
 After tracking the early leader, he took the lead halfway through the race and continued to draw away to win by twelve lengths.

 For his next start on October 12, Candy Ride was stepped up to the Group One level in the Gran Premio San Isidro at a distance of 1,600 meters (roughly one mile) on the turf.
-Going off at odds of 4-1 in a field of 11, he rated in fourth place then went to the lead with 2 1/2 furlongs remaining.
+Going off at odds of 4–1 in a field of 11, he rated in fourth place then went to the lead with 2 1/2 furlongs remaining.
 He drew clear to win by 8 lengths.

-Candy Ride made the final start of the year in the Gran Premio Joaquin S de Anchorena, another Group 1 event at a distance of a 1,600 meters on the turf.
+Candy Ride made the final start of the year in the Gran Premio Joaquín S. de Anchorena, another Group 1 event at a distance of a 1,600 meters on the turf.
 He once again tracked the early pace and then moved to the lead with three furlongs to go.
 He won by eight lengths in a time of 1:31.01, a world record.
 His dominating performances earned the colt Argentine Champion Miler honors.

 2003: in the United States

 In January 2003, Candy Ride was purchased for US$900,000 by Americans Sid and Jenny Craig.
 The couple had previously met with great success with horses bought in Argentina, most notably with Paseana, who won the 1992 Breeders' Cup Distaff and was voted the Eclipse Award as American Champion Older Female Horse for 1992 and 1993.
-The Craigs sent Candy Ride into training with Hall of FamerRon McAnally.
+The Craigs sent Candy Ride into training with Hall of Famer Ron McAnally.

 On June 7, 2003, Candy Ride made his American debut in an allowance race at Hollywood Park over 1 1/16 miles on the dirt.
 He dueled for the early lead then took the lead turning to home to win by three lengths.
 His next start was on July 4 as the even money favorite in the Grade II American Handicap at Hollywood Park at a distance of 1 1/8 on the turf.
 He and Special Ring raced heads apart for most of the race before Candy Ride finally pulled clear in the stretch to win by three-quarters of a length.
 "The jets got cranked up at the half-mile pole and they just kept cranking," said jockey Gary Stevens.
 "He gives me a heck of a good feeling."